 As feature selection algorithms such as tficf, odds ratio, information gain, chi-squared, BNS+F1 and AM are local feature selection algorithms, we have used the traditional method (selecting the terms with the highest local scores) to convert their local scores to global feature selection score.
 Additionally, similar as in (Forman, 2004), we used round robin method to convert the local feature selection score into global score.
-Round robin method selects the top nfeatures from each category.
+Round robin method selects the top n features from each category.
 Thus, the categories with low number of training documents also have the same number of features in the feature set that represent them.
 This method improves the effectiveness in identifying the documents that belong to categories that have less training documents and leads to an improvement in macro-F1, which is the average of F1 measure of all categories.

-However, the classification accuracy of the categories with a large number of training documents decreases.
-As we are using stratified splits for each dataset, the number of training documents that belong to a category is directly related to the number of testing documents that belong to that category.
-Hence, the micro-F1 measure when using round robin method decreases.
-We provide the results of AM versus using AM with round robin method in Figure 8.
-We observed that using round robin method improves macro F1 measure by 1.7% while decreasing the micro F1 by 5.2% for Reuters 21578 dataset.
+Figure 9.
+Comparison of AM with other feature selection methods in terms of F1 measure on Reuters 21578 dataset for SVM